From the infrastructure menu you can check the latest news about developments in and around the town and our Campaign’s responses to applications.

 The Campaign’s wish is for a network of cycle routes in the town all linked together with clear and logical signing.
 In 2016 we published our heavily revised cycle map created by Sustrans.
 With funding from CBC & DCC we have 5000 free copies available.

-In May 2008 Derbyshire County Council announced that They want to produce a Cycle Strategy for Chesterfield and NE Derbyshire.
+In May 2008 Derbyshire County Council announced that they want to produce a Cycle Strategy for Chesterfield and NE Derbyshire.
 The first meeting was held on May 6th 2008 with representatives from our Campaign, Sustrans, DCC School Travel Plan Officer and other council officers.
-This work rather stalled in early 2009 due to a re-organisation within DCC but in Autumn 2009 the meetings were resumed with several cycling site visits.
+In Autumn 2009 representatives from all these groups spent six days cycling around notting existing and potential infrastructure.

-There are lots of positive ideas including colour coding routes and producing an ‘underground’ type map.
+There were lots of positive ideas including colour coding routes and producing an ‘underground’ type map.

 Realistically it can be difficult to put infrastructure in place especially in the more crowded and built up areas but do let us know if you have ideas for long term development of a route or ‘quick fixes’.

 In 2015 a new series of cycle audits were started by DCC.
 This follows the awarding of £750,000 grant funding from D2N2 Local Enterprise Partnership to develop walking and cycling links in Chesterfield.
-The main focus of this will be the north south route from Unstone to Clay Cross.
+The main focus of this was the north south route from Dronfield to Clay Cross

 You can email the Secretary at email@example.com.